 3. Pitch Newsworthy Stories

-Pro tip: Use tools like Muck Rack or Cision to find journalists covering your topic.
+Pro tip: Use expensive PR tools like Muck Rack or Cision to find the exact email addresses of the journalists who actually care about your weird niche.

 Strategic Guest Posting